Mein Kampf in Arabic: Attempts at revision

 Arslan's 960-page translation was almost completed when the Germans requested to calculate the cost of the first 10,000 copies to be printed with "the title and back of the flexible cloth binding... lettered in gold."
-On 21 December 1938 the project was rejected by the German Ministry of Propaganda because of the high cost of the projected publication.
+On 21 December 1938, the project was rejected by the German Ministry of Propaganda because of the high cost of the projected publication.

+There was also a pamphlet published in 1939 by Abder-Rahmane Fitrawe called Le racisme et l'Islam ("Racism and Islam") which consisted of political cartoons to alert the Muslim community of Algeria of Nazism and fascism, along with excerpts of Mein Kampf in both Arabic and French.